AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 In order to track open, you need to create Intent.
 Intent objects allow Android OS to call your method when certain actions are done.
 In this case, clicking the notification to open the app.

 This code is based on the implementation of the click impression tracking.
-With Intent set, you now need to send tracking info back to Campaign.
-In this case, your need to set the Open Intent to open to a certain view in your app, this will call the onResume method WITH the notification data in the Intent Object.
+With **[!UICONTROL Intent]** set, you now need to send tracking info back to Adobe Campaign Standard.
+In this case, you need to set the **[!UICONTROL Open Intent]** to open to a certain view in your app, this will call the onResume method with the notification data in the **[!UICONTROL Intent Object]**.

 ```
 @Override